Credit Score Types and Versions

 Credit scores are used by most lenders and credit card providers to assess the creditworthiness of credit applicants, to determine whether credit should be extended to them, and if so, at what interest rate.
 Higher credit scores usually result in lower interest rates for the borrower and under better terms.
 All credit scores are based on statistical analysis of data, and most credit scores use the data in credit reports, which are compiled by the 3 major credit reporting agencies.
 Other sources of information may include payment history for rent, utilities, and other regularly recurring bills.

-Lenders choose the credit score that they want to use, and there are 2 major factors that determine their choice: cost and the predictive value of the credit score, especially in regard to the probability that a borrower will default.
+Lenders choose the credit score they want to use, and 2 factors determine their choice: cost and the predictive value of the credit score, especially in regard to the probability that a borrower will default.
 The primary credit score used by most lenders is the FICO credit score, because it is deemed best at predicting future creditworthiness.
 Other providers of credit scores offer lower rates for the lenders or use other information to assess borrowers who do not have much of a credit history.
 The main competition to the FICO score is the VantageScore, which was developed by the 3 major credit reporting agencies — TransUnion, Experian, and Equifax — who also provide the data for calculating the FICO score.

-The primary purpose of credit scores is to predict future creditworthiness by looking at past creditworthiness, under the assumption that the past is a good predictor of the future, so the major credit scores use the same type of information, specifically: payment history, amount of debt, length of credit history, the total credit available to the borrower, the amount of credit that the borrower has recently obtained, and the number of times that the borrower has recently sought credit, referred to as credit inquiries.
+The primary purpose of credit scores is to predict future creditworthiness by looking at past creditworthiness, under the assumption that the past prognosticates the future, so the major credit scores use the same type of information, specifically: payment history, amount of debt, length of credit history, the total credit available to the borrower, the amount of credit that the borrower has recently obtained, and the number of times that the borrower has recently sought credit, called credit inquiries.
 Credit scores differ by how much weight they give to each factor.
 How credit scores are used and how they predict future creditworthiness is detailed in Credit Scores.

 This article describes the different types of major credit scores issued by the different companies and some of their versions, and how they differ.
-Note that many of the details of these credit scores will continually change, but they will continue to to rely on the same basic information, since it is based on commonsense, to a large extent.
+Note that many of the details of these credit scores will continually change, but they will continue to rely on the same basic information, since it is based on commonsense, to a large extent.
 Also, some nominal scores were based on a major credit scoring algorithm, usually FICO, but were marketed under different names as an attempt to distinguish themselves in the marketplace.
 For instance, Experian used the FICO algorithm to calculate their Beacon score, and TransUnion also used the FICO algorithm to calculate their Emperica score.
 Both of these scores had slightly different ranges, neither had any real advantages over the FICO score on which they were based, and neither is used by these credit reporting agencies anymore.

 FICO Credit Scores